 It's a labor of love, and there's so much heart in this place we instantly felt like we were part of owner Teresa Witkoske's family.
 Even Tuco, the rescue dog, forgave me when I sat in his chair.

 This restful place is only about a ten minute drive from town, a quick and painless distance, especially when you can wake up to the sound of Mother Nature and take a walk along a shallow pond as geese flutter their wings.

 Black Blanket Farms in on AirBNB, so you can gather some friends and relax together.
 New airbnb'ers can use this link for $40 credit.

 Lafayette, it was nice getting to know you.
 You are so much more than I ever imagined.

-Our visit was hosted by Visit Lafayette - West Lafayette, but all opinions and unbridled enthusiasm are, as always, my own.
+We found all of these things to do around Purdue University because our visit was hosted by Visit Lafayette - West Lafayette.
+All opinions and unbridled enthusiasm are, as always, my own.

 Luke the Land Cruiser.

 Inside, this luxury Jedi-class SUV is filled with more bells and whistles than the R2-D2 and BB-8 combined.
 The seats can both heat you up and cool you down.
 You never have to worry about cold hands with the heated steering wheel.
 And warm beverages are a thing of the past with the center console cooler.